Skip to content

 riding the Roosevelt Island Tram is one of the best things to do in Long Island City, Queens

-Views from the Roosevelt Island Tram
+Views from the Roosevelt Island Tram.
+Photo via Jessie Festa.

-9. Visit the Museum of the Moving Image
+7. Visit the Museum of the Moving Image

 Long Island City plays a big part in the film and television industry in New York City.
 It’s home to a number of production studios, including Silvercup Studios with its iconic red sign and 23 shooting stages.

-So it’s no surprise that the Museum of the Moving Image is located in Long Island City.
+It’s then no surprise that the Museum of the Moving Image is located in Long Island City.
 This museum celebrates the past, present, and future of film and television through engaging exhibitions, film screenings, and other special events.

-10. Learn The Art Of The Cocktail At Dutch Kills
+8. Learn The Art Of The Cocktail At Dutch Kills

 Dutch Kills is a craft cocktail bar started by Richard Boccato and Sasha Petraske of Milk + Honey fame.
 It’s one of the top places to go in Long Island City if you’re looking to imbibe.